piriya-muaithaisong/Piriya-CTF-Writup/CSAW2022/README.md

 ## Web application
 ### World Wild Web

-1. we went to the challenge and find the web page as shown in figure below.
+1. We went to the challenge and find the web page as shown in figure below.

 ![first](./images/first.png)

-2. we clicked the stuff and found the page below.
+2. We clicked the stuff and found the page below.

 ![stuff](./images/stuff.png)

-3. then I disabled css and went thought all links on each webpages and found the flag.
+3. Then I disabled css and went thought all links on each webpages and found the flag.

 ![disable](./images/disable_css.png)